-- 4.5 Over recent years the Council has supported a regular annual lifecycle maintenance programme across lighting columns and other road structures in recognition of the need to continually invest in lifecycle maintenance in order to maintain condition across the stock. - 4.5 Council agreed in June 2015 to a significant investment in streetlighting, replacing the current largely sodium-vapour lights with more energy efficient LED lighting.
+- 4.5 Council agreed in June 2015 to a significant investment in streetlighting, replacing the current largely sodium-vapour lights with more energy efficient LED lighting.
 This investment was predicated on savings from both lighting maintenance and electricity being utilised to fund the borrowing costs associated with the investment.
-Based on the business case costs, total funding of £11m was approved, funded by both borrowing and the application of capital lifecycle maintenance resources. - 4.6 Similar to the Council's property portfolio, a maintenance backlog has historically existed across the bridges structures portfolio.
-Progress has however been made over recent years with a range of significant bridge improvement projects and therefore as previously advised to Council a reassessment of funding required for future maintenance has been undertaken.
-This reassessment has concluded that £0.5 million is sufficient to fund ongoing bridges and structures maintenance.
-An additional £0.9m has been deferred from 2015/16 in relation to Lochwinnoch Bridge.
+Based on the business case costs, total funding of £11m was approved, funded by both borrowing and the application of capital lifecycle maintenance resources.
+This replacement programme is ongoing, however it is proposed that in order to maintain the overall condition of lighting columns, that a lighting column rolling replacement programme is agreed. - 4.6 Similar to the Council's property portfolio, a maintenance backlog has historically existed across the bridges and structures portfolio.
+Progress has been made over recent years with a range of significant bridge improvement projects, however it is recommended that a rolling maintenance programme of £0.5 million is agreed.